Information Technology Management for Business BSc (Hons)

 - Security Compliance Analyst

-Our graduates could find themselves working at organisations like AO, Barclays, Buro Happold, ESG and Pentagull Ltd. If you take your placement year, use this as a networking opportunity and set the wheels in motion for the future.
+Our graduates could find themselves working at organisations like AO, Barclays, Buro Happold, ESG and Pentagull Ltd. If you take the placement year, use this as a networking opportunity and set the wheels in motion for the future.

 Subject to re-approval, the programme has received initial accreditation from BCS, The Chartered Institute for IT, for the purposes of fully meeting the academic requirement for registration as a Chartered IT Professional.
 Initial accreditation is granted to new programmes which are yet to have a graduating cohort.
 Successfully completing an accredited honours degree is the first step to full BCS membership and to being awarded chartered status.